-The most popular examples of such platforms around the world include:
+The most popular examples of such platforms around the world include the following (figures as at Dec 2018):

-- GoFundMe – with over 50 million supporters and over US$5 billion raised
+- GoFundMe – with over 50 million supporters and over US$22.6M raised

-- Kickstarter – with over 14 million supporters and US$3 billion raised
+- Kickstarter – with over 15 million supporters and over US$7.68 billion raised

 Overall, there are now more than 600 crowdfunding platforms around the world, with fund-raising reaching billions of dollars annually.